Slipstreamm/PowerDaemon/README.md

 and you need psshutdown.exe in the same directory as powerdaemon.exe. both are provided in releases. its psshutdown.exe from sysinternals

+it puts a icon in the system tray with a exit button in context menu dont even know if it works

 # Endpoints
 /sleep /hibernate /shutdown /restart